as a partner for the security and stability of Europe, its neighbourhood, and other regions of the world

 There is still room for improvement as far as cooperation between Germany and Kazakhstan on economic and political issues is concerned.
 There has to be a much clearer recognition of Kazakhstan’s role as a strategic partner.
 The partnership on raw materials and technology that was concluded in 2012, for example, has basically existed only on paper so far.
-The political dialogue with Germany and the European Union needs to be strengthened, especially between the parliaments – which is one of the major goals the Konrad-Adenauer-Foundation pursues in its work in the country.
+The political dialogue with Germany and the European Union needs to be strengthened, especially between the parliaments – which is one of the major goals the Konrad-Adenauer-Stiftung pursues in its work in the country.

 Johannes D. Rey heads the KAS office in Kazakhstan.

 Last update: 25 May 2022